 Contacting the National Crime Agency CEOP Command

 The threat of being exposed to dangerous or harmful hate speech online increases exponentially for transgender people, with 1.5 million transphobic tweets published over the course of a three and a half year period.
-[Source Exposed: The Scale of Transphobia Online, Ditch the Label, 2019).
-With the threat of witnessing hate speech comes the added threat of transphobic cyberbullying (bullying based on prejudice or negative attitudes, views or beliefs about trans people).
+With the threat of witnessing hate speech comes the added threat of transphobic cyberbullying (bullying based on prejudice or negative attitudes, views, or beliefs about trans people).
 A culture of transphobia online can mean some people feel emboldened to harass, bully or discriminate against trans people, so young trans people might be especially at risk of transphobic cyberbullying.
 This can potentially have harmful effects on mental wellbeing and self-image.

 It is important to be aware that:

 The primary challenge for all parents is to work out how your child can enjoy the benefits of social media and connecting online, whilst protecting them from the risks that may lead to harm.
 This is especially important for children and young people exploring their sexuality because of the additional challenges that you may come across.
 These can include:

 Internet and social media use are a fundamental aspect of the lives of children and young people today and limiting this could impact their relationships with school friends, long-distance friendships, and other relationships that exist primarily offline.
 This is even more important following recent events of lockdowns due to Coronavirus where young people might be restricted from seeing friends on regular basis.

 There are a few things to consider when approaching your child about their internet use, and when taking steps to protect their wellbeing: